Proxmire Amendments: Lasting Effects

 The Proxmire Amendment outlawed the Food and Drug Administration from regulating potency of vitamin and mineral supplements.
 The mineral and vitamin supplements industry continued to grow in the '80s as did the reports of illnesses and deaths due to the overconsumption of specific vitamins, minerals, and supplements.
 Because of the passing of the Proxmire amendment and Dietary Supplement Health and Education Act, the dietary supplement industry has had a large increase in revenue and sales, around $30 billion.
 Back in 2015 they had more than 85,000 products selling in stores that didn’t help improve health in any way.
 Manufacturers of dietary supplements don’t have to give the full background and overall safety information to the Food and Drug Administration before releasing the products.
 The Food and Drug Administration has no other choice than to try to determine the health risks and benefits of products from the information companies release to the public, and the experiments they can hold in their own laboratories.
 As part of the Proxmire Amendment, the Food and Drug Administration does not schedule routine inspections of companies that produce dietary supplements.
 Instead, the Food and Drug Administration waits until a consumer files a complaint and then they oversee an investigation into that specific supplement's risks.

 From the 1960s to present, the Food and Drug Administration's relationship with American consumers has changed drastically.
 In the 1960s, there were not as many options and opinions regarding things such as food, medicine, hygiene products, among other things that were available to purchase in stores.
 The Food and Drug Administration used to see the consumer as a passive and relatively uninformed about their purchases.
 It was common for them to trust what they read without doing any research.
 This made it necessary to put regulations in place for many things, including dietary supplements.
-Flash forward to the present day and age we are in, and consumers are much more likely to do their research before they buy something such as dietary and mineral supplements.
-This holds companies more accountable and significantly diminishes the need for regulation of certain items.